gersonUrban/find_best_words_with_chi2/README.md

 ### So we will discuss some points related to this problematic and later a posible solution to this case, in this way we will talk about:
  1 - DataBase used in this case
- 2 - PreProccess DataBase
+ 2 - DataBase Preprocessing
+ 3 - Text Preprocessing
- 3 - Basic Word Cloud
+ 4 - Basic Word Cloud
- 4 - Chi²
+ 5 - Chi²
- 5 - TFIDF
+ 6 - TFIDF
- 6 - Final Results
+ 7 - Final Results

 Contudo discutiremos alguns pontos para introduzir e levantar a problemática e posteriormente uma possivel solução para o caso, desta forma falaremos sobre:
 1 - Base de dados